Machine Learned Interatomic Potentials for Ternary Carbides trained on the AFLOW Database: Results and Discussion

 \PRAPs\ performs a number of analyses throughout and at the end of the training procedure.
-In addition to calculating the \RMS\ training and prediction errors, and comparing the ten high-and-low-energy structures, it can generate a set of convex hull candidates, invoke \AFLOW~\cite{AFLOW, AFLOWstd} to relax them, and use this data to generate composition-energy convex hull plots (Figure \ref{fig:workflow}, green box).
-Finally, \PRAPs\ contains a checkpoint system to allow users to start or re-start a job from a certain step.
+In addition to calculating the training and prediction \RMSE\ and mean absolute error (\MAE), and comparing the ten high-and-low-energy structures, it can generate a set of convex hull candidates, invoke \AFLOW~\cite{AFLOW, AFLOWstd} to relax them, and use this data to generate composition-energy convex hull plots (Figure \ref{fig:workflow}, green box).
+Finally, \PRAPs\ contains a checkpoint system to allow users to start or re-start a job from a certain step. \PRAPs\ is primarily a project management software that performs and automates many menial tasks, and generates plots that may be desired, thereby reducing the amount of human time required to generate \MTPs\ for a particular system and analyze their performance.

 In what follows we seek to answer two questions using \PRAPs: (i) Can already existing quantum-mechanical data be used to train an \MTP\ that is able to reproduce the DFT-calculated convex hull for a particular ternary alloy? (ii) And, can we use these \MTPs\ to discover thermodynamically stable structures comprising the convex hull that are not present in the \DFT-training set?
-In what follows, we show the answers to both questions is `yes'.
+In what follows, we show the answers to both questions is `yes'. \\